The basics of test assertion

 XPath examples

-XPath expression to refer all party identifiers on a header level:
+XPath expression to refer to all party identifiers on a header level:

-XPath expression to refer all party identifiers in a message:
+XPath expression to refer to all party identifiers in a message:

-XPath expression to refer the buyer's party identifier only (using a filter):
+XPath expression to refer to the buyer's party identifier only (using a filter):

 EDIFACT-to-XML transformation

-Truugo transforms EDIFACT messages to XML before running the validation.
-Here you can see a simple example of EDIFACT-to-XML transformation.
+Truugo transforms EDIFACT messages to XML syntax before running the validation.

 BGM+380+787878+9'